 ABOS Selects Four Outstanding Residents for Advisory Panel

-The American Board of Orthopaedic Surgery (ABOS) has selected four orthopaedic surgery residents to participate as the inaugural members of the new ABOS Resident Advisory Panel.
-More than 80 exceptional orthopaedic residents from across the country applied for two-year terms on the Panel.
+The American Board of Orthopaedic Surgery (ABOS) has selected four outstanding orthopaedic surgery residents to participate as the second cohort of the ABOS Resident Advisory Panel.
+Many talented orthopaedic residents from across the country applied for two-year terms on the Panel.

 - Erik Fritz, MD, University of Minnesota